Lesson video

 If we really think about the art movements you know of or we've looked at before, we know that lots of different disciplines are contained within them.

-Art movements instead are groups of artists that share common characteristics, themes, and ideas, but they can express these through different disciplines.
+Art movements instead of groups of artists that share common characteristics, themes and ideas, but they can express these through different discipline.

-Similarly, a discipline could be found across many different art movements.
+Similarly, a discipline can a discipline can be found across many different art movements.

-So we might see sculpture in lots of different art movements, painting in lots of different art movements.
+So you might see sculpture in lots of different art movements, painting in lots of different art movements.

 What art movements have you seen the discipline of painting and drawing in?
 I'm sure you've seen lots.

-Have you been to any galleries, any museums, or learned about any art movements?
-And what disciplines do they have?
+Been to any galleries, any museums, or learned about any art movements and what disciplines they have?
 Do they have painting and drawing?
 A check for understanding.

 Which statements about art movements are correct?
-So is it art movements must only have works in one discipline; art movements can have works in different disciplines; art movements share common ideas and themes; and art movements never share materials and techniques?
+So is it all movements must only have works in one discipline?
+Art movements can have works in different disciplines?
+Art movement share common ideas and themes, and art movements never share materials and techniques?
 Really, really think about this.

 Which ones are correct?
 Well done, let's have a look.